Administration and Finance support all seven Academic Sections through grants management, financial analysis, and administrative support.

 - Administration and Finance Core

-The Administration and Finance Core is directed by Jeff Black and supports all nine sections of the Division of General Internal Medicine and Public Health in activities related to human resources; faculty, staff, and house staff recruitment; payroll administration; research administration and preparation of grant application materials; finance and budget; education; and facilities.
+The Administration and Finance Core is directed by Jeff Black and supports all seven sections of the Division of General Internal Medicine and Public Health in activities related to human resources; faculty, staff, and house staff recruitment; payroll administration; research administration and preparation of grant application materials; finance and budget; education; and facilities.

 Key contacts and responsibilities: